 For the next 10 years he lived a secular life and had no desire for any religion whatsoever.
 However, the Lord had other plans in mind.
 While working at a military installation, the Lord put in Yossi’s path a spirit-filled dynamic Christian, who began to witness to him of the Jewish Messiah Jesus.
 The constant witness of this Christian, by life, deeds, and words, eventually opened up Yossi to consideration of Jesus as the Jewish Messiah.

 One Sunday, Yossi was invited to the Church of this Christian.
 He had no idea that this would lead to a life changing experience.
 At that service, 40 years ago, Yossi accepted Jesus as the Jewish Messiah and the Redeemer of his soul.
 Yet, this Christianity was alien to his Jewish upbringing and it was difficult for him to feel comfortable as part of the community.

 Again, the Lord intervened and introduced Yossi to a Messianic Jewish Leader and a Fellowship of Messianic Jewish Believers in El Paso, Texas.
 This was a revelation that forever changed Yossi’s emphasis in his walk with Jesus.
 It was exciting to celebrate his faith in a Jewish context.
 Yossi could now be Jewish and believe in Yeshua (Jesus), the Jewish Messiah.

 The next several years lead Yossi into intense study of the Word of God, Jewish customs and traditions, the Hebrew language, and the Feasts of the Lord.
 Eventually, he became an ordained Elder at the Messianic Synagogue in El Paso, Texas, and in 1992, became the Rabbi.

-Over the next several years, Yossi attended the Union of Messianic Jewish Congregations (UMJC) Yeshiva Program and the International Alliance of Messianic Congregations and Synagogues (IAMCS) Yeshiva Program and is now an Ordained Rabbi.
+Over the next several years, Yossi attended the Union of Messianic Jewish Congregations (UMJC) Yeshiva Program and the International Alliance of Messianic Congregations and Synagogues (IAMCS) Yeshiva Program and is now an Ordained Messianic Rabbi with the IAMCS.
 Rabbi Yossi has spoken at several regional and national conferences, as well as, many Churches.
 He presently leads Etz Chayim Messianic Synagogue in Lakeland, Florida.